ExpressLRS/Docs/docs/software/teamracing.md

 ## What is Team Racing?

-Team Racing is a recveiver feature that allows multiple models to be connected to one transmitter at the same time.
+Team Racing is a receiver feature that allows multiple models to be connected to one transmitter at the same time.
 Each model is assigned to a different switch position and will select that model to control.
 Any non-selected model is failsafed and will have its telemetry disabled.

 The purpose of the receiver selection is to allow a downed model (which is physically unreachable mid-race) to be deactivated and allow the pilot to take control of another model using the same controller.
 In a default setup, if the pilot plugged in a new model and armed, both models will respond and arm which is incredibly undesirable.
 This would be used in a Team Race event such as MultiGP Mayhem.